M-K4SH1F/M-K4SH1F/README.md

 # Hi, I'm Kashif 👋

-Software Engineering student at UNB in Fredericton.
-Graduating spring 2027.
+Software Engineering student at the University of New Brunswick in Fredericton, NB.
+Graduating fall 2027.

 Most of what I write is Python or JavaScript, but I'll pick up whatever a project needs — C++, SQL, Racket once for a course and never again by choice.